taustin/heavy-hitters-postgres-plugin/README.md

 heavy-hitters-postgres-plugin
 =============================

-A plugin for Posgresql providing a heavy hitters data type, following Metwally et al.'s "Efficient Computation of Frequent and Top-k Elements in Data Streams".
+A plugin for Posgresql providing a heavy hitters data type, following Metwally et al.'s "Efficient Computation of Frequent and Top-k Elements in Data Streams", written in Python.